 The highlights

-My tour began in the largest of the four rehearsal rooms; these also double as small concert halls.
+My tour began in the largest of the four rehearsal rooms, which also double as small concert halls.

 Built in 2004, those rooms are considerably younger than the main 19th-century complex and reveal the location’s high level of professionalism.
 For example, performers can adjust mounted plates on the walls to fine-tune the acoustics.